arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/12.multi-protocol-gateway/content.md

 mqtt_password = 'public'
 ```

 These 2 parameters are required to establish a connection with *The Things Network*.
-The `APP_EUI` and `APP_KEY` are required to be configured, as they are provided by *The Things Network* or from the LoRaWAN® platform that you may try to establish the connection.
+The `APP_EUI` and `APP_KEY` are required to be configured, as they are provided by *The Things Network* or from the LoRa®-based network platform that you may try to establish the connection.
 Additionally the `DEV_EUI` will be predefined as the device will request and apply the EUI.
 However, if it requires different `DEV_EUI`, you can make the change in this section.

 ```python
 # Obtained during the first registration of the device